-Class and clinical attendance are required.
+Class and clinical attendance and punctuality are required.
 Students are required to complete 1080 hours of nursing curriculum by the New Hampshire Board of Nursing (Rule # 602.12 (b) of the BON Rules).
 If these hours are not met, the student is not eligible to sit for the licensure exam.
+If a student is absent or tardy from class or lab/clinical for any reason without notifying the faculty before the start of class or lab/clinical, they may be suspended from the program.